Kialo requires cookies to work correctly.

 Faith and science address inherently different subject matter and can therefore co-exist.

 There are individuals that believe both in theological and scientific propositions.
 These individuals see no conflict between them.

 As the dynamics and the relationship between science and faith changes, both can coexist at different points in human history.

-Faith promotes unscientific thought.
+Religious faith promotes unscientific thought.

 Faith and science both make fundamental claims about the world we live in, but use different methods for arriving at those claims.
 Therefore, conflict will always arise between the two.